• Skip to primary navigation

 Made up of over 17,000 islands, 700 languages and 300 ethnic groups, it is well placed to live up to its national motto, ‘unity in diversity’.

-Indonesia lies a disaster-prone region, suffering from recurrent shocks such as earthquakes, drought and internal conflict.
+Indonesia lies in a disaster-prone region, suffering from recurrent shocks such as earthquakes, drought and internal conflict.
 The impacts of a changing climate are especially felt in some of the country’s poorest communities, where more than half work in agriculture, often as small-scale subsistence farmers.

 Two-thirds of Indonesians live in rural areas.
 Despite a steadily developing economy, the gap between rich and poor has grown by up to 60 per cent in the last decade.